 2).
 Purchase flea nightlights that have a sticky trap by a night light.
-Put on the floor and the fleas jump on it at night, looking for the warmth.
+Put on the floor and the fleas jump on at night, looking for warmth.
 You can do this with a bowl of soapy water under a night light at floor level too.
-You can put these all over the house and they work well.
+Put these all over the house and they work well.

 Find local providers on the web at www.fleabusters.com.
 They sell a patented boric acid derivative that can be applied by homeowners, BUT I highly recommend paying them to do it for you.
 You have to move furniture and apply it exactly right.
 And, they will give you a one-year guarantee.

 The fleas will disappear over a few weeks time.
 You can follow number 1). above in the meantime.

-Change to a better food, and give them filtered or Spring water – not tap water.
+Change to a better food, and give filtered or Spring water – not tap water.
 Play with them and use the flea comb.
 I generally don’t recommend bathing dogs with special shampoos, as most products change the pH of the pet’s skin and make them MORE susceptible to itching and inflammation.
 You can try using Ecover or other simple chemical-free soaps, but NOT regular dish soaps like Dawn.